MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 1. Click on the **+** button.

 2. Choose the next activity for the seller to take, can be either sending an email, making a phone call or add a task of your own.
-You can also choose **Set wait time** to define a time-interval between activities.
-In our example we will add a time-interval of 1 hour.
+Select **Set wait time** to define a time-interval between activities.

-2. Set the **Days** to 5.
+   In our example we will add a time-interval of **1 hour**.

 3. Click **Save**.

-4. In a similar manner we add a phone call activity.
+4. In a similar manner, add a phone call activity.
 Select the **+** sign and select **Phone call**.
 For name, type **[my prefix] Follow-up call.** Add a description.

-5. Save the sequence created to be available for your organization.
-Select **Save** on the right upper area of the screen.
+5. Select **Save** on the command bar.

 ### Task 5: Activate the sequence

 To make the sequence available for sellers to use, activate the sequence.

-1. Select **Activate** on the right upper area of the screen.
+1. Select **Activate** on the command bar.

-2. Click **Activate** in the pop-up.
+2. Select **Activate** in the pop-up.

 3. Your sequence will now have a green bar at the top telling you that the sequence was successfully activated.

 ## Task 6: Connect the sequence to records

-1. Change the area in the bottom left hand corner by selecting **Sales.**
+1. Change the area using the bottom left dropdown menu, select the **Sales** area.

-2. Select **Leads** from the left menu.
+2. Select **Leads** from the site navigation menu.

-3. Select the lead you created earlier in the course.
-It should start with your prefix.
+3. **Open** the Lead you created earlier in the course.
+It should start with [your prefix].
 If you have more than one, select one randomly.

-4. Select **Connect sequence** from the bar at the top of the record.
+4. Select **Connect sequence** from the command bar.

-5. The list of available sequences that appears includes sequences created by you and other users for the Lead table.
+   The list of available sequences includes sequences created by you and other users for the **Lead** table.

-5. Select the sequence you created (it should start with your prefix) and select **Connect.**
+5. Select the Sequence you created (it should start with your prefix) and select **Connect**.

-6. A confirmation message appears at the bottom of the page, and the sequence is connected to the selected lead records.
+6. A confirmation message appears at the bottom of the page, and the sequence is connected to the selected lead record.
 Now, sellers who have access to the lead record can see the activities connected with it.